Apple releases "Mountain Lion" Mac software

-SAN FRANCISCO Apple Inc released the latest version of the operating software for its MacIntosh computers on Wednesday, touting new features such as better integration with the "iCloud" Internet storage service and gaming.
+SAN FRANCISCO, July 25 Apple Inc released the latest version of the operating software for its MacIntosh computers on Wednesday, touting new features such as better integration with the "iCloud" Internet storage service and gaming.

 The "Mac OS X 10.8 Mountain Lion" was released a day after Apple reported disappointing results that hammered its shares.